CIMPLE-project/knowledge-base/README.md

 This repository contains scripts to deploy the Knowledge Base for project CIMPLE.

+The data being loaded is available at https://github.com/CIMPLE-project/knowledge-base/releases and is updated on a daily basis.

 ## Initializing the Knowledge Base

 This section covers the steps required to set up a new Knowlede Base for the first time.